digitaltwinconsortium/UA-CloudTwin/README.md

 * AZURE_CLIENT_ID - the Azure client ID of UA Cloud Twin.
 A client ID can be created through AAD app registration in the Azure portal under Azure Active Directory -> Overview -> Add -> App Registration
 * AZURE_CLIENT_SECRET - the Azure client secret of UA Cloud Twin.
 A client secret can be added after AAD app registration under Add a certificate or secret -> New client secret

+To successfully connect to an Azure Digital Twins service instance, the above AAD app registration must be assigned to the Azure Digital Twins Data Owner role.

 The following environment variables **can optionally** be defined:

 * BROKER_NAME - the name of the broker to use